rusirukalu/mern-auth/README.md

 - 🍞 Toast notifications for user feedback
 - 🔄 State management with Redux Toolkit
 - 🚦 React Router for seamless navigation
+- 🐳 Dockerized for easy deployment and development

 ## 🛠️ Tech Stack